krxclient/krx-replays/README.md

 - `Fly to The Legends 2_45.30s`
 - `Aster_30.50s`

-If a replay is "legit", a `_legit` suffix is added to the filename:

-### Example of Legit Replay Naming:
+If a replay does not finish the map or has a specific characteristic (e.g., legit, AFK king, solo part), it should have a corresponding suffix in its filename.

+### Examples:

 - `Fly to The Legends 2_45.30s_legit`
+- `Fly to The Legends 2_afk_king`
+- `Aim 10.0_solo_part`

-This format ensures easy identification of replays and their validity status.
+This format ensures easy identification of replays.

 ## Prerequisites